 In addition, in the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments of the Issuers.
 The underwriters and their respective affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
-If any of the underwriters or their affiliates has a lending relationship with us, certain of those underwriters or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
+If any of the underwriters or their affiliates has a lending relationship with us, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriters or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
 Typically, these underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the notes offered hereby.
 Any such credit default swaps or short positions could adversely affect future trading prices of the notes offered hereby.
 Certain of the underwriters or their affiliates are lenders and/or agents under the Charter Operating credit facilities.
-In addition, certain underwriters or their affiliates acted as arrangers for the Term Loan A Financing and are lenders for a portion of the new Term Loan A Financing.
-Additionally, certain of the underwriters and/or their affiliates hold the Subject Notes and may receive a portion of the proceeds of this offering to the extent they tender their notes in the Tender Offer.
-Credit Suisse Securities (USA) LLC, Citigroup Global Markets Inc. and UBS Securities LLC are acting as Dealer Managers and solicitation agents in connection with the Tender Offer.
+Additionally, certain of the underwriters and/or their affiliates hold the CCH II 13.5% senior notes due 2016 and may receive a portion of the proceeds of this offering.